 If there is a lot of space, a beamer for a parallel bigger projection will make it possible for audiences sitting at a distance to appreciate the ‘Heart’, since the distance may make it indistinguishable and then the essence of the performance will be lost to them.

-Heart generates very thin aura which is unseen at large open space.
+Heart generates very thin aura which is unseen in large open space.
 The best option is a small room with the lights turned off.
 It could be used as a part of intro or outro at some concerts with the bigger projection of it.

 And I am still dreaming of a jam session at some proper place with acoustic instruments, heart and heart-alike things.